-We all know exercise is good for us but it’s not just our physical health that benefits, getting outside on your bike can do wonders your mental health too.
-With the extra strain and challenges that we have experienced in 2020 in light of the global pandemic, there are even more reasons for us to be aware of our mental health and the positive steps we can take to look after ourselves.
+We all know exercise is good for us but it’s not just our physical health that benefits, getting outside on your bike can do wonders for your mental health too.
+With the extra strain and challenges that we have experienced in light of the global pandemic, there are even more reasons for us to be aware of our mental health and the positive steps we can take to look after ourselves.

 One of the things that has helped us at Skedaddle cope is continuing to get out in the fresh air on our bikes as much as we can.
 Some days finding the motivation is hard, it’s not always easy to make the effort, even for those of us who love cycling but there is definitely solace and refreshment to be found in a blast around on a bike.